w3c/wot-usecases/USE-CASES/oauth.md

 The RFC above suggests using `code` flow with Proof Key for Code Exchange (PKCE) instead.

+The implicit flow was designed for public clients typically implemented inside a browser (i.e. javascript clients).
+As the `code` is a redirection-based flow and it requires direct interaction with the resource's owner user-agent.
+However, it requires one less step to obtain a token as it is returned directly in the authentication request (see the diagram below).

+Considering the WoT context this flow is not particularly different from `code` grant and it can be used in the same scenarios.

+Comment: even if the `implicit` flow is deprecated existing services may still using it.

 ```
 +----------+
 | Resource |